wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 ### Sender Contract: CrossChainSender

 The `CrossChainSender` contract calculates the cost of sending tokens across chains and then facilitates the actual token transfer.
-This contract leverages the Wormhole protocol to ensure seamless cross-chain transactions.

-Key functions include:

- - **`quoteCrossChainDeposit`** - calculates the cost of delivering tokens to the target chain using the Wormhole protocol
- - **`sendCrossChainDeposit`** - encodes the recipient's address and sends the tokens to the target chain and contract address using the Wormhole protocol

 Let's start writing the `CrossChainSender` contract:

-1. Create a new file named `CrossChainSender.sol` in the `src` directory:
+1. Create a new file named `CrossChainSender.sol` in the `/src` directory:

     ```bash
     touch src/CrossChainSender.sol